 When paired to an ARM Energy Probe or National Instruments DAQ unit, Streamline can acquire real power data from your board and correlate it with all the other software and hardware statistics, including DVFS and cpuidle, to show you the true picture of your power management.
 Alternatively, Streamline can read and display these measurements directly from your Linux hwmon subsystem.
 Learn more about how to use the Energy Probe with the hwmon subsystem in this blog.
 Watch the Energy Probe introduction video.

-Integrated ARM Mali Graphics and CoreLink CCI Performance Analysis
+Integrated ARM Mali Graphics, OpenCL and CoreLink CCI Performance Analysis

 Streamline also provides visibility of high-level events in the software, which are important to measure time between events and understand the relationships between events, thread activity and system resources.
 From tracking machine state changes on a timeline, to correlating frame buffer content with performance issues, all you need to do is to write (yes, printf style) into the gator driver from either user or kernel space.